emdmed/triageapi/README.md

 2) Modify the patient object data as you see fit (age, symtpoms, geolocation, etc)

-3) Send the modified obect back to the API for scoring at -> https://triageapi.herokuapp.com/api/score
+3) Send the modified object back to the API for scoring at -> https://triageapi.herokuapp.com/api/score

 4) Scoring response example: